 Spring, summer and early autumn are what we call Baby Bird and Fawn Season and is when we receive the greatest number of patients.
 Be forewarned, work at the wildlife centre can be very demanding!
 In the summer, our skilled caregivers typically work from 6 am – 9 pm, with occasional 4 am feedings.
 The schedule at MARS can be intense, but you will also be given time to enjoy the beautiful scenery Vancouver island has to offer.

 Previous wildlife experience is not a prerequisite.
 Come here prepared to give 100% to our wild patients and you will have an extraordinary experience.

 The wildlife centre offers very basic housing and occasionally some meals, but for the most part you will be responsible for your own food.

-If this interests you, please fill out the application form and mail it with a short essay outlining your reasons for applying and a resume to:
+If this interests you, please fill out the application form and send it along with your resume and with a short essay outlining your reasons for applying.
+Email it all to:

 We will contact all applicants during the selection process.
 Thank you for your interest!

 “At MARS every day is different.
 We don’t know if there will be a rescue or a release.
 We are working a lot, but it is very rewarding.”